Teacher Leadership for School-Wide English Learning (SWEL): Harnessing Teacher Expertise

 As a result of attending this workshop, you will learn how to:

-- Capitalize on their own expertise in language learning and teaching to support general education colleagues through a teacher leadership model.
+- Capitalize on your own expertise in language learning and teaching to support general education colleagues through a teacher leadership model.

 - Utilize the SWEL Peer Coaching Principles and practice applying each principle through role-play and non-evaluative, dialogic coaching conversation simulations.